On this page

 Cluster schemes are an exception to the principle of one application per scheme.
-You should treat these schemes as one master trust and make one application for the group.
+When you come to apply for formal authorisation, you should treat these schemes as one master trust and make one application for the group.
 You can read more about cluster schemes in paragraphs 27 to 32 of the draft code.

 Pension Schemes Act 2017 on Legislation.gov.uk

 Full text of the Pension Schemes Act 2017.

 Draft regulations that set out further legal requirements for the authorisation and supervision regime for master trust schemes.